taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

   );
 ~~~~~~~~

 JavaScript gives you enough tools to keep your data structures immutable.
-THere is no need to use third-party library except for the two mentioned use cases.
+There is no need to use a third-party library except for the two mentioned use cases.
 However, there might be a third use case where such library would help: deeply nested data structures in Redux that need to be kept immutable.
-It is true that it becomes more diffictult to keep data structures immutable when they are deeply nested. however, as mentioned ealier in the book, it is bad practice to have deeply nested data structures in Redux in the first place.
-That's were the next chapter of the book comes into play.
+It is true that it becomes more diffictult to keep data structures immutable when they are deeply nested.
+But, as mentioned ealier in the book, it is bad practice to have deeply nested data structures in Redux in the first place.
+That's were the next chapter of the book comes into play that can be used to keep your data structures flat.

 ## Normalized State

-A best practice in Redux is a flat state.
+A best practice in Redux is a flat state strcuture.
 You don't want to maintain a immutable state when it is deeply nested.
 It becomes even with spread operators tedious and unreadable.
 But often you have no control over your data structure, because it comes from a backend application via its API.
 When having a deeply nested data structure, you have two options:

 * saving it in the store as it is and postpone the problem
-* saving it as normalize data structure in the store
+* saving it as normalized data structure in the store

 You should prefer the second option.
 You only deal once with the problem and all subsequent parts in your application will be grateful for it.
 Let's run through one scenario to illustrate the normalization of data.
 Imagine you have a deeply nested data structure: